AussieScorcher/BARS/Documentation/pilot-guide.md

 <br>

 ### Connection
 Upon launching your preferred simulator, the BARS client will have automatically opened.
-Once spawned at a [compatible airport](#compatible-airports--scenery), locate the BARS Client icon in the desktop taskbar tray, right-click, and select "Show."
-The client will display important information, including the current status, the closest airport, and the number of stopbars spawned.
-Note; if a controller connects to the network it will take 2 minutes for the stopbars to load within your simulator.
+Once spawned at a [compatible airport](#compatible-airports--scenery), **locate the BARS Client icon in the desktop taskbar tray, right-click, and select "Show."*** The client will display important information, including the current status, the closest airport, and the number of stopbars spawned.
+Note; if a controller connects to the network it will take a max of 2 minutes for the stopbars to load within your simulator.

 <br>